idkuri/Fund-Holdings-Analyzer/README.md

 ---
 ## Logs
-Logs are saved in app.logs for debugging purposes
+Logs are saved in app.log for debugging purposes

 ## Development Checklist